Taking the Train from Hanoi to Sapa, Vietnam

 We took the Violette Trains #SP3 service which left Hanoi at 10 pm and arrived at Lao Cai at 6.20 am the next morning.
 That's where we jumped onto the bus for Sapa.

-There are also various kinds of Sleeper Carriages available starting from 400,000 VND per person for a basic bed in a 4 person carriage (our choice).
-They scale up to 3,540,000 VND per person for a 2-bed deluxe carriage.
+There are also various kinds of Sleeper Carriages available starting from 400,000 VND per person for a basic bed in a 4-person carriage (our choice).
+They scale up to around 3,500,000β3,700,000 VND per person for a 2-bed deluxe carriage (approx. $140β150 USD as of 2025).
 We just hope that includes breakfast and a massage!

 We used this site to book most of our journeys in Vietnam.
 Best of all, you can just show any ticket on your smartphone when boarding your train.
 That saves any running around to find a place to print your vouchers!